Oxford City Council has won a Platinum PawPrint for its dog warden service.

 Since 2008, the RSPCA’s PawPrints Awards have recognised good practice from local authorities and housing providers in relation to animal welfare.
 PawPrints celebrates good practice by rewarding those organisations that exceed basic and statutory service requirements with the aim of achieving higher animal welfare standards.

 Dog warden Ken Williams said: "Oxford is one of only two Oxfordshire councils that retains a comprehensive, in-house dog warden service and it's rewarding to have received this recognition from the RSPCA.
 The Royal Society has launched a festive animal welfare campaign, Delivering Kindness at Christmas, and I'd urge anyone thinking of buying a dog as a present, or just looking for seasonal advice, to give their website a visit."
-Visit the RSPCA website.

 The RSPCA works closely with councils, the police and housing associations to help them to deliver animal welfare services.
 This year the Society received a great number of entries at a higher standard than ever which reflected significant progress in animal welfare services.